codacy/docs/docs/organizations/using-coding-standards.md

 Coding standards store your preferred tool and code pattern configurations and let you apply them to multiple repositories, ensuring consistent code quality and security across your organization.

-A repository can only follow one coding standard at a time.
-Assigning a coding standard to a repository unassigns any previously assigned coding standard.

 This page covers the following topics:

 -   [Creating a coding standard](#creating)